Francis Scott Key Bridge collapse: Findings

+The NTSB also found as a contributing factor that the Maryland Transportation Authority and many other large bridge owners across the U.S. had made inadequate plans for ship-bridge allisions given the trend of increasing ship sizes in the previous four decades.
+It recommended increasing adoption of driver warning systems on bridges, which would have helped prevent the loss of life after the allision.

 Impact

 The debris from the collapse blocked maritime access to virtually the entirety of the Port of Baltimore; nearly 30 ships had signaled the port as their destination, and more than 40 were trapped.
 Only one part of the Port of Baltimore was unaffected: the Tradepoint Atlantic marine terminal at Sparrows Point, on the seaward side of the Key Bridge.
 Tradepoint Atlantic said on April 3 that it began preparing for an influx of redirected ships and estimated that it would unload and process 10,000 vehicles over the next 15 days.

 Maryland governor Wes Moore declared a state of emergency shortly thereafter, and Maryland Secretary of Transportation Paul Wiedefeld ordered the suspension of all shipping to and from the Port of Baltimore until further notice; trucking facilities remained operational.
 At 4:15 a.m., the Federal Aviation Administration imposed a 5 nmi temporary flight restriction around the incident site.
 Maersk, which chartered the vessel, saw the price of its shares decline by about 2% when trading opened at Nasdaq Copenhagen on March 26.